ananibel/Multi-Client-WAN-Network-with-VRF-Segmentation/README.md

 * **Client Reachability**: From a CE router (e.g., `CE-CLIENTE1-CALLE50`), ping the loopback address of another CE router belonging to the *same client* (e.g., `CE-CLIENTE1-VERAGUAS` at `10.107.0.4`).
 The ping should succeed.
 * **Client Isolation**: Attempt to ping a loopback address of a CE router belonging to a *different client* (e.g., ping `10.108.0.9` from `CE-CLIENTE1-CALLE50`).
 The ping should fail.
-* [cite_start]**Secure Management**: From the designated management station, use Telnet to access the various switches and routers via their management IP addresses in VLAN 500.
-Attempts from other IPs should be blocked by `access-class 20`[cite: 1120, 1121].
+* **Secure Management**: From the designated management station, use Telnet to access the various switches and routers via their management IP addresses in VLAN 500.
+Attempts from other IPs should be blocked by `access-class 20`.
 * **BGP Peering**:
     * On a PE router, inspect VPN routes with `show ip bgp vpnv4 all summary`.
     * On a CE router, verify its connection to the provider with `show ip bgp summary`.